jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

 ### Subpart 7 — Appeals

 ### 68 Appeal to District Court
-(1) A person who is dissatisfied with a decision relating to that person made by the Agency or the Director may appeal to the District Court against that decision.
+(1) A person may appeal to the District Court against a decision relating to that person that is made by any of the following, if dissatisfied with that decision:
+  (a) the Agency:
+  (b) the Director:
+  (c) a person issuing a notice under section 72M or 72Q.
-(2) For the purposes of subsection (1), the exercise of a power conferred on the Agency or the Director by a provision of this Act, or a regulation or rule made under this Act, is a decision.
+(2) For the purposes of subsection (1), the exercise of a power conferred on the Agency, the Director, or an inspector by a provision of this Act, or a regulation or rule made under this Act, is a decision.
 (3) This section does not apply to any decision made in relation to a class exemption under section 60A, including a decision to grant (or not to grant), to amend, or to revoke a class exemption.

 ### 69 Procedure